fpirri/covid19/history/2020-04-25/README.md

 <img src="https://github.com/fpirri/covid19/raw/master/history/images/2020-04-25%20Total%20Deaths%20raw%20data.png">

-Looking at the graph, the primacy is immediately assigned to the USA, which dominate all the other countries.
+Looking at the graph, the primacy is immediately assigned to the USA, which dominates all the other countries.
 But is that right?
 It does not seem correct to me to directly compare what happens in a country of 331 million inhabitants with what happens in a country of 10 million inhabitants like Sweden.
 Following Mats's thoughts, I then reported the number of deaths per million inhabitants on the graph.